 Gallery 17 The Hold featuring a miscellany of articles relevant to offshore radio, but not included in any of the main Galleries.

 This is the core of the Museum with Galleries 2-

 Each station has a ‘pinboard’ of essential information, followed by detailed history, key dates, ship and location, technical, staff and programme ‘scrapbook’ style pages.
 Some stations also have ‘Treasure Chest’ pages with rare archive material not already included in other sections.

 This floor contains Galleries with more specialist information relevant to the history of offshore broadcasting.

 Gallery 9 Jingles and Station IDs – a history of the use of jingles which gave the stations their distinctive identity

 Gallery 12 Ships and Sea Structures – detailed information about the vessels and structures used to house the offshore stations, often with additional details of their pre and post offshore radio history.

 Gallery 15 Offshore TV -

 More specialist galleries will eventually be opened on Floor 2 to cover other aspects of offshore broadcasting history.

-Enjoy your visit to the Museum, please return on a regular basis to see what else we’ve added – and remember we’re open 24/7/365 !
+Enjoy your visit to the Museum, please return on a regular basis to see what additional material we’ve added – and remember we’re open 24/7/365 !